 Click here to book a hotel in Provence

-And the Santons Fair in Marseille is one of the city's most popular attractions, both for visitors and locals in the early winter.
+And the Santons Fair in Marseille remains a popular attraction in the early winter, both for visitors and locals.
+Click here for details of santons markets and fairs over the Christmas season all over Provence.
 Some of the best permanent santons displays and shops in Provence are listed below.
-Click here for details of specific santons markets and fairs over the Christmas season.

 The crèche provençale, or provençal crib, has been around for centuries, of course.
-But the significance of the santon (the word comes from santoùn, which means in provençal "little saint") began immediately after the French Revolution of 1789, when churches were forcibly closed and sacked, or converted for other purposes such as storehouses.
+But the significance of the santon (the word comes from santoùn, which means in provençal "little saint") began immediately after the French Revolution of 1789.
+Then churches were forcibly closed and sacked, or converted for other purposes such as storehouses.

-Large nativity scenes were prohibited too, and so these intimate, domestic cribs in private homes assumed a key role, especially in Marseille, in keeping alive religion and tradition (as well as resistance to the excesses of post-revolutionary fervour).
+Large nativity scenes were prohibited too, and so these intimate, domestic cribs in private homes assumed a key role in keeping alive religion and tradition (as well as a resistance to France's excesses of post-revolutionary fervour).

 Some are seen paying tribute to Jesus.
 Others carry on their everyday activities around the crib in a typical provençal landscape, featuring olive trees, a mill, a school, a bar and so on.

 You may find the odd topical, bizarre or irreverent figure in there too: click here to read about surprising santons and the related Christmas tradition of the pastorale, or Passion Play.

 There will be regional variants too: go west of Marseille and you will find Arlésiennes, salt-flat workers and Camargue bulls; go north to see lavender sellers and truffle pigs.
-A regular feature is a ravi, or ravie (pictured above right), a man or woman, either a mystic or the village simpleton (very likely both at once), throwing up arms in a transport of delight.
+A regular feature is a ravi, or ravie (pictured above ), a man or woman, either a mystic or the village simpleton (very likely both at once), throwing up arms in a transport of delight.